ModernFlyouts-Community/ModernFlyouts-Community.github.io/docs/articles/translating-files.md

-# Translating Files
+# Translating ModernFlyouts

-#### The first step is to create a fork of the Files repository where you can make changes.
+#### The first step is to create a fork of the ModernFlyouts repository where you can make changes.
 ### Software requirements
 - Visual Studio 2017 or newer (optional)
 - [Multilingual App Toolkit Extension](https://marketplace.visualstudio.com/items?itemName=MultilingualAppToolkit.MultilingualAppToolkit-18308) (optional)